 The Health stat is contained within the red heart - bottom right of the card.

-When their health reaches 0, your monster dies and is removed from the lineup (unless it is Resurrected).
+When their health reaches 0, your unit dies and is removed from the lineup (unless it is Resurrected).

 The health stat can be Strengthened, Weakened, Healed, and/or slowly depleted with abilities like Poison.